The-Sequence-Ontology/Specifications/gff3.md

 -   & ampersand (%26)
 -   , comma (%2C)

 Note that unescaped spaces are allowed within fields, meaning that parsers must split on tabs, not spaces.
-Use of the "+" (plus) character to encode spaces is depracated from early versions of the spec and is no longer allowed.
+Use of the "+" (plus) character to encode spaces is deprecated from early versions of the spec and is no longer allowed.

 Undefined fields are replaced with the "." character, as described in the original GFF spec.